DeadmanXXXII/Dragons_Lair/README.md

 ## Only for Unix and Linux based architecture due to commands executed by scripts or alter for windows.
 ## Works particularly well with wordpress based projects.
 Hence the comment as it was submitted to wordfence.

-Organize Your Project StructureEnsure your project structure looks like this:project-directory/ │
+Organize Your Project StructureEnsure your project structure looks like this: project-directory/
+│

 ├── public/

 │   ├── index.html

 │   └── app.js

 │
 ├── node_modules/

 ├── package.json

 └── server.js

 Step : Install Dependencies and Run the ServerEnsure you have Node.js and npm installed.
 Then, install Express:npm init -y npm install expressFinally, start your server:node server.jsNavigate to http://localhost:3000 in your web browser to interact with your GUI.This setup provides a basic web interface for the security monitoring and user management functions.
 You can expand the GUI and backend functionalities as needed.